COSIMA/ocean-ic/README.md

-# ocean-regrid
+# ocean-ic

-Regrid GODAS or ORAS4 reanalysis to MOM or NEMO grids.
-In general this means regridding from regular lat-lon (GODAS) or tripolar (ORAS4) to tripolar (MOM and NEMO) grids.
+Create ocean initial conditions by regridding GODAS or ORAS4 reanalysis to MOM or NEMO grids.

 # Dependencies